 Anyway, I’m digressing, we have to go back to Charlies and the Becks Bar (before delinquents took them over and started fighting to agree their penis sizes – small or extra small) where we would dance all night, there was a small bunch of us, Craig, Iain, Debs, and I’m embarassingly forgetting who else, but these were definitely the regulars.
 We would dance to about anything, but this was my song, so much so that I was presented with the…get this…Tape single!
 We used to do the most embarassing synchronised dancing, but everytime we’d do it people would join in, they just couldn’t help it.

 The Wannadies – You and Me

 Couples are always under pressure from other people to get married, to have kids, to do something other than just have fun and enjoy each other, but this is something that I always think of and wonder if there’s a bit of pressure to have one.
 An “Our Song”.
-This is the song that defines myself and my girlfriend.
+This is the song that defines myself and my girlfriend (now wife).
 I can remember we were having a conversation about not having a song, as we were thinking what her friend was going to play at her wedding, and for some reason we ended up with this song.
 She thinks we went through lists of songs and chose it, but I seem to remember it just happened to play and we said “that’s it!”.